mikekeith52/scalecast/README.md

 ## About

 Scalecast helps you forecast time series.
+It is especially good in the following use cases:

+- Series need dynamic transformations to extract signals
+- Series have missing values
+- Need to establish proof-of-concept experimentations with model validation
+- Academic research
+- Working in internal production and sandbox environments

 Here is how to initiate its main object:

 ```python
 from scalecast.Forecaster import Forecaster